Ludwig Kübler: Early life

-Kübler was born on 2 September 1889, in the village of Hopferau near Munich in the Kingdom of Bavaria.
-His father was the physician Wilhelm Kübler and he had six brothers and two sisters.
+Kübler was born on 2 September 1889 in Unterdill (now Munich) in the Kingdom of Bavaria.His father was the physician Wilhelm Kübler and he had six brothers and two sisters.
 In 1895 he enrolled in elementary school in Forstenried which he left after three years, he then attended the Gymnasium in Rosenheim and the humanist Ludwig Gymnasium in Munich.
 He graduated in 1908 with top grades and turned down a place at the prestigious Maximilianeum for a career in the military.
 On 20 July 1908, he joined the 15th Royal Bavarian Infantry Regiment "King Friedrich August of Saxony" as a cadet.
 At the time, the regiment was garrisoned at Neuburg an der Donau.
 On 26 October of that year, he was appointed as a Fahnenjunker-Unteroffizier (cadet non-commissioned officer).
 From 1 October 1909 until 14 October 1910 he attended the War School (Kriegsschule) in Munich, at which he was placed fifth out of 166 students in his year.
 On 23 October 1910, he was commissioned as a Leutnant.
 On 15 January 1913 he was posted to the machine gun company of the 3rd Royal Bavarian Infantry Regiment "Prince Karl of Bavaria", then conducted riding training with the 4th Royal Bavarian Chevaulegers Regiment.
 He spent February and March 1913 conducting machine gun training courses in the field, before taking command of the machine gun company of the 15th Royal Bavarian Infantry Regiment on 1 April.